as6cd0/splibv2/splibDocumentation.md

 --[[
 Name = <string> - The name of the UI.
+SubTitle = <string> - The sub name of the UI.
 HidePremium = <bool> - Whether or not the user details shows Premium status or not.
 SaveConfig = <bool> - Toggles the config saving in the UI.
-Setting = <bool> - Toggle to show the setting on the window ToggleIcon = <string> - URL to the image you want displayed on the toggle window.
+Setting = <bool> - Toggle to show the setting on the window.
+RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName ToggleIcon = <string> - URL to the image you want displayed on the toggle window.
 ConfigFolder = <string> - The name of the folder where the configs are saved.
 CloseCallback = <function> - Function to execute when the window is closed.